prajwalmandlik2004/prajwalmandlik2004/README.md

 - 👯 I’m looking to collaborate on **Freelancing Projects**

-- 👨‍💻 All of my projects are available at my <a target="_blank" href="https://github.com/prajwalmandlik2004">Github</a>
+- 👨‍💻 All of my projects are available at my <a href="https://github.com/prajwalmandlik2004">Github</a>

 - 💬 Ask me about **Web Development | App Development**